BlockSigner/cove/site/content/english/_index.md

 {{< content >}}
 {{% heading %}}
 # Use Skribble to maximise the legal weight of your signature
-The law distinguishes between qualified e-signatures (QES) <br class="hide-for-mobile">and advanced e-signatures (AES).
+The law distinguishes between qualified e-signatures (QES) and advanced e-signatures (AES).
-The two standards vary in terms of area <br class="hide-for-mobile">of application and legal weight.
+The two standards vary in terms of area of application and legal weight.
 {{% /heading %}}
 {{< picture legal_weight 664 "Legal-weight" >}}
 {{% richtext %}}